isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

 <h5>What We Are Looking For</h5>

 The requirements for the solution are outlined as follows:<br>
-    •Enable automated virtual teaching and assessment, hence, reducing the need for human trainers<br>
+    • Enable automated virtual teaching and assessment, hence, reducing the need for human trainers<br>
-    •Create an experience closest to real-life representation on a virtual platform<br>
+    • Create an experience closest to real-life representation on a virtual platform<br>
-    •Allows for multi-players to work together to identify potential patient safety issues, focusing on unsafe medication practices and errors, and select preventive strategies to reduce medication errors<br>
+    • Allows for multi-players to work together to identify potential patient safety issues, focusing on unsafe medication practices and errors, and select preventive strategies to reduce medication errors<br>
-    •Create dialogue management capabilities using natural language processing software to allow healthcare professionals to communicate in natural language<br>
+    • Create dialogue management capabilities using natural language processing software to allow healthcare professionals to communicate in natural language<br>
-    •Create automated grading and review process of learner's role-play, in an unbiased and comprehensive way.
+    • Create automated grading and review process of learner's role-play, in an unbiased and comprehensive way.
 The system will be designed with the ability to record action taken and how tasks are executed.
 The system will give real-time analysis and provide feedback specific to the learner's approach to simulated situations<br>
-    •Create a user analytics based interface for administrators, with interactive dashboard based on user data.
+    • Create a user analytics based interface for administrators, with interactive dashboard based on user data.
 Allow administrators to keep track of both user and system performance<br>
-   •Solution can be further expanded to allow educators to create intelligent and smarter positioned content that is adaptive, intuitive and responsive to learners' needs<br>
+   • Solution can be further expanded to allow educators to create intelligent and smarter positioned content that is adaptive, intuitive and responsive to learners' needs<br>

 <br><br>
 <a href="https://www.ial.edu.sg/content/dam/projects/tms/ial/Innovation-Activities/InnovPLUS/InnovPlus-10_CS06_Academic_Medical_Centre.pdf" >Learn More</a>